secure-systems-lab/code-style-guidelines/git-github-introduction.md

 ### Commit a New File to the Branch

-Create a `README.txt` file and save it to the local machine.
-You do this by opening a new document in a text editor and saving as `README.txt` in the current directory.
-In the README file you would typically put instructions or details about the project.
+Create a `LICENSE` file and save it to the local machine.
+You do this by opening a new document in a text editor and saving as `LICENSE` in the current directory.
+In the LICENSE file you can include an open-source license for the project.
+The MIT license is typically used for most of our lab's projects.

-The next step is to ask Git if it can find the README.txt file, by asking it to identify all untracked files (on the local repository):
+The next step is to ask Git if it can find the LICENSE file, by asking it to identify all untracked files (on the local repository):

 ```
 $ git status